andyb129/CitySketch/README.md

-# Urban Canvas
+# City Sketch

 **NOTE: This app is just used as a DEVELOPMENT TESTING PROJECT to experiment with new app concepts & API's.**

-Urban canvas consumes the [Flickr API](https://www.flickr.com/services/api/) and displays the results in a list & a map using the following.
+City Sketch consumes the [Flickr API](https://www.flickr.com/services/api/) and displays the results in a list & a map using the following.

 * Retrofit
 * RxJava 2